fiso64/MusicbeeExplore/README.md

 ## Known Issues

-- MusicBee doesn't handle streams all that well, so when the on-play action is set to "Stream with MusicBee", there are a few issues.
-In particular, seeking in a stream does not work at all.
+- MusicBee doesn't handle streams all that well, so when the on-play action is set to "Stream with MusicBee", there will be a few issues.
+In particular, seeking does not work at all.
 - Sometimes the view is not updated when album tracks are loaded.
 To fix this, re-query the artist.
 - Scrobbling issues: Artist names are prefixed with an identifier, which results in wrong scrobbles.
 It's recommended to add the cache folder at `%appdata%\MusicBee\MusicBeeExplore\cache` to excluded locations in the Last.fm plugin settings.
 - Wavebar: The wavebar is not updated after dummy tracks are downloaded.
 The ordinary progress bar works fine.